2m3/jqPuzzle/NOTES.md

 `shuffle`
 ---------

-Specifies whether the board should be immediately shuffled during initialization.
-When an integer is provided, the initial board will be the specified number of moves away from the solved board (meaning that the puzzle can be solved within the specified number of moves max).
+Specifies whether the board is immediately shuffled or not.
+If set to `false`, the game must be explicitly started by calling `shuffle()`.

 Expects either `true` or `false`.
-Any integer value is interpreted as the a.
+Any integer value is interpreted as the number of random moves away from the solved board (meaning that the puzzle can be solved with at most the specified number of moves).

 Defaults to `true`.